foreign stock brokers vs swiss online trading

 Depositor protection for the cash in your brokerage account is an important consideration.
 Swiss online trading accounts are generally actual bank accounts, and benefit from standard Swiss depositor protection guarantees.
 Foreign trading platforms which are run by licensed banks include Comdirect, Degiro, Flatex, and Maxblue.
 Interactive Brokers, Lynx and Tradestation use third-party partner banks.

-Capital gains, shareholder dividends, and coupon payments must be taxed in Switzerland regardless of whether you use a Swiss or foreign stock broker.
+Shareholder dividends and coupon payments must be taxed in Switzerland regardless of whether you use a Swiss or foreign stockbroker.
 You can find detailed information in the guide to Swiss taxes on stock trading profits

-The only difference between using a Swiss or foreign stock broker, from a tax perspective, is that Swiss stamp taxes apply to trades made by Swiss brokers, but not to trades with made with foreign stock brokers.
+The only difference between using a Swiss or foreign stockbroker, from a tax perspective, is that Swiss stamp taxes apply to trades made by Swiss brokers, but not to trades made using foreign stockbrokers.

-These taxes apply regardless of whether you use a Swiss or foreign stock broker:
+Taxes that apply whether you use a Swiss or foreign stockbroker include:

 • Foreign stamp duties.
 Many countries levy some form of taxes on stock transactions.
-But unlike the Swiss stamp tax which only applies to Swiss stock brokers, these foreign stamp taxes apply to all transactions on their exchanges, regardless of whether a Swiss or foreign broker is used.
-Examples include the SEC fee on US exchanges, and the stamp duties for trades on the Hong Kong and London stock exchanges.
+But unlike the Swiss stamp tax which only applies to Swiss stockbrokers, the stamp taxes levied by other countries generally apply to all transactions made on stock exchanges in the country in question.
+You pay these no matter which stockbroker you use.
+Examples include the SEC fee levied for trades on US exchanges, and the stamp duties levied by Hong Kong and the United Kingdom for trades made on stock exchanges in those countries.

 • Value added tax.
 Both Swiss companies and foreign companies which offer services in Switzerland (including online) must levy VAT on behalf of the Swiss government.
 So using a foreign trading platform makes no difference in terms of the VAT you pay – assuming the broker is compliant with Swiss laws.